Revivalist (person)

-A revivalist is a person who holds, promotes, or presides over religious revivals.
+A revivalist or evangelist is a person who holds or presides over religious revivals.
+Revival services are an integral part of the Conservative Anabaptist, Free Will Baptist and Methodist traditions, among other branches of Christianity.
+Revivals are defined as "a period of heightened spiritual activity in a section of the church, brought about by a renewing and empowering work of the Holy Spirit, bringing a new sense of the presence of God, especially in his holiness, resulting in a deeper awareness of sin in the lives of believers, followed by new joy as sin is confessed and forgiven."
+Common jargon for these meetings or series of meetings can include "having a revival meeting" or "to hold a revival."
+The meetings and gatherings can last for days, several weeks, or for many years on rare occasions.

+In the Conservative Anabaptist tradition, revivals are aimed at preaching the New Birth and calling backsliders to repentance.
+Methodist revivalists preach two works of grace, the (1) New Birth and (2) entire sanctification, along with encouraging backsliders to return to God.

+A revivalist can also include someone that either presides over, or actively pursues, a religious re-awakening or restoration to spiritual ideas, orthodoxy, religious or personal experiences, and/or communal pursuit of divine occurrences.
 A secondary definition for revivalist is a person who revives customs, institutions, or ideas.
-The definition has become more robust in recent decades, and has been revised and adapted by American Charismatic and Pentecostal Christians to be someone who “recognizes that God’s manifest presence transforms lives and cultures.”
-A revivalist can also include someone that either presides over, or actively pursues, a religious re-awakening or restoration to spiritual ideas, orthodoxy, religious or personal experiences, and/or communal pursuit of divine occurrences.

-Revivals are defined as “a period of heightened spiritual activity in a section of the church, brought about by a renewing and empowering work of the Holy Spirit, bringing a new sense of the presence of God, especially in his holiness, resulting in a deeper awareness of sin in the lives of believers, followed by new joy as sin is confessed and forgiven.”
-Common jargon for these meetings or series of meetings can include, “having a revival meeting” or “to hold a revival.”
-The meetings and gatherings can last for days, several weeks, or for many years on rare occasions.

 History

 Revivalists have been prominent in all major evolutions of the Christian church.
-In the First Great Awakening, Jonathan Edwards was credited with being the initial catalyst for this movement that would greatly impact American culture from 1734 to 1750.
-George Whitefield also did much to see The Great Awakening's furtherance and influence on the American public.
+In the First Great Awakening, Congregationalist minister Jonathan Edwards was credited with being the initial catalyst for this movement that would greatly impact American culture from 1734 to 1750.
+Methodist preacher George Whitefield also did much to see The Great Awakening's furtherance and influence on the American public.

 The Second Great Awakening began at the end of the 18th century, and continued until the mid-nineteenth century.
 It was characterized by several prominent revivalists with differing denominational backgrounds and message focuses.
 Charles Finney is often cited as the most prominent preacher of the Second Great Awakening.
-He was known for both genders being present in his meetings, his extemporaneous preaching style, the introduction of the “nervous seat” (where those considering salvation could contemplate), and the “altar call” (invitation at the end of a church service for an attendee to come forward for prayer).
-Charles Finney also introduced the concept that revivals were not necessarily sovereign acts of God, but could be initiated by believers following Biblical precedents and prescriptions.
-Pastor Finney exclaimed, "A revival is not a miracle, not dependent on a miracle, in any sense.
+He was known for both genders being present in his meetings, his extemporaneous preaching style, the use of the "nervous seat" (where those considering salvation could contemplate and pray), and the "altar call" (invitation at the end of a church service for an attendee to come forward for prayer).
+Finney held that revivals were not necessarily sovereign acts of God, but could be initiated by believers following Biblical precedents and prescriptions.
+Finney exclaimed, "A revival is not a miracle, not dependent on a miracle, in any sense.
 It is purely philosophical result of the right use of the constituted means."

-Lyman Beecher, another prominent Second Great Awakening preacher, was largely known for encouraging and expanding temperance.
+Presbyterian minister Lyman Beecher, another prominent Second Great Awakening preacher, was largely known for encouraging and expanding the temperance movement, which advocated for teetotalism.